 1. Insect your chimney yearly.
-Experts recommend you have your chimney inspected each year.
-How much you use your fireplace will determine if you need a chimney sweep.
+Experts recommend that you have your chimney inspected each year.
+How much you use your fireplace determines whether you need a chimney sweep.

 2. Wood Type.
-You can burn any type of hard or soft wood as long as it’s seasoned.
-Seasoned wood is wood that’s cut, especially oak (hardwood), and sits idle in a dry environment for a full year.
-Properly seasoned wood creates hot fires, which produce less creosote resulting in less buildup on your flue and in your chimney.
+You can burn any hard or soft wood as long as it’s seasoned.
+Seasoned wood is cut, especially oak (hardwood), and sits idle in a dry environment for a year.
+Correctly seasoned wood creates hot fires, producing less creosote and less buildup on your flue and in your chimney.

 3. Use a mesh screen.
 Have a large screen in place to prevent sparks from landing on the floor.

 4. Doors open or closed?
 The stage of your fire determines whether the glass doors should remain open or closed.
 When starting a fire, leave the doors open to allow for proper airflow.
 If you’re enjoying a fire with family or friends, having the doors open allows you to enjoy the ambiance of the fire.
 When you leave the room, close the glass doors to keep the fire contained.
 Always keep a watchful eye.